 This section describes findings from practice where we specify elements of the sustainability assessment framework, based upon six structured interviews with best practice players in the field.
 We interviewed three multinational food companies of different subsectors; one in the soups & sauces sector (food company FC1), one in the meat sector (food company FC2) and one company in the fast moving consumer goods sector (food company FC3).
-Two of these companies are also present in the top 25 list of food companies refered to earlier.
 To safeguard anonymity, the companies are not mentioned by name.
 In the logistics service industry, we interviewed three logistics service providers (LSP) of the Top 50 list; two multinationals (LSP1 and LSP2) and one national player (LSP3).
 The persons interviewed are logistics or sustainability managers.
 They were initially contacted by e-mail or phone to ask for a face-to-face interview.
-Two interviews are held by phone (with FC2 and LSP3), because time of the managers was limited.
+Two interviews were held by phone (with FC2 and LSP3), because time of the managers was limited.
 The interviews took approximately one hour and were recorded with audio-device and transcripted to make sure no information was missed.
 For each partner the steps of the sustainability assessment framework were discussed.
-First, the drivers and sustainability objectives were idenfied.
+First, the drivers and sustainability objectives were identified.
 Then successively, the relevant performance indicators and measurement methods, the sustainability improvement opportunities, and the barriers they experience were inventorised.
-We will discuss the main findings now.
+We will now discuss the main findings.